 In your 52-week-old infant’s development, consult your doctor if you ever notice the following:

-- Does your child have an allergic reaction to strawberries, honey, cow milk, eggs, nuts or any other food?
+- Your child has an allergic reaction to strawberries, honey, cow milk, eggs, nuts or any other food.
 This is the age when certain food can cause allergies, which can range from rashes to watery eyes, a swollen tongue, face or hands, or even difficulty in breathing.
 Consult your doctor if you observe any such things in your baby.